Emma Trentini: Comic opera

 so Friml joined with Otto Harbach to compose The Firefly (1912) for Trentini.
 Friml said of Trentini in September 1970: Smartest singer I ever met.
 She never talked or sang out loud and when she did it was always one octave lower.
 She saved her full voice for a real audience.
+In 1914-1915 she starred in the title role of The Peasant Girl.